loganoz/horses3d/README.md

 ## Compilers and third-party software
 -----------
-**HORSES3D** is an object-oriente Fortran 2008 solver, that can be compiled using gcc and intel compiler, in Unix-based operating systems.
+**HORSES3D** is an object-oriente Fortran 2008 solver, that can be compiled using gcc and intel compiler, in Unix-based and MACOSX operating systems.
 - We recommend using recent versions of such compilers (2019 or newer).
 - Make is necessary (e.g., Gnu's version, which is included in most linux distributions).
 - Post processing can be peformed in tecplot or paraview.